Private Wealth 2024

 Where relevant contracts have been properly drafted, it is not usually possible to “pierce the veil” of a trust, foundation or similar entity and hold the fiduciaries liable for the liabilities of such entity.
 However, in extreme cases it is conceivable that a fraudulent trustee could incur personal liability.

 As regards a PTC, in general the director of a PTC cannot be held personally liable to beneficiaries of the trust for breaches of trust committed by the trustee company.
-A PTC director therefore avoids the risk of personal unlimited liability which flows from individual trusteeship.
-The director’s duty of skill and care which is owed to the company is to exercise the degree of skill that may reasonably be expected from a person of the relevant director’s knowledge and experience.
+A PTC director therefore avoids the risk of personal unlimited liability that flows from individual trusteeship.
+The director’s duty of skill and care that is owed to the company is to exercise the degree of skill that may reasonably be expected from a person of the relevant director’s knowledge and experience.
 This means that the standard of care and skill of the individual director of a PTC will not be as onerous as it would be in circumstances where they would act directly as trustee.

 Under Bermuda law, the directors of a PTC may also enjoy the protection of indemnification provisions in the by-laws of the PTC and are not therefore likely to be liable for the PTC’s breaches of trust.